 - Collect surface water bacteria samples for total and fecal coliform downstream of day-use recreation areas (Table AQ 2-1).
-Sample five relatively evenly spaced times in the month of July 2024. - Avoid collecting surface "scum" by plunging the open bottle (sterilized) mouth quickly downward below the water surface.
+Sample five relatively evenly spaced times in the month of July 2024 and 2025. - Avoid collecting surface "scum" by plunging the open bottle (sterilized) mouth quickly downward below the water surface.
 Avoid contact with or disturbance of the streambed.
 Allow the bottle to fill with the opening pointed slightly upward into the current.
-Remove the bottle with the opening pointed upward toward the water surface and tightly cap it, allowing about 2.5 to 5 centimeters (cm) of headspace for proper mixing. - In the event that a sample or samples exceed Basin Plan objectives, coordinate with the Water Board and Forest Service (within 10 days) to address the issue as appropriate.
+Remove the bottle with the opening pointed upward toward the water surface and tightly cap it, allowing about 2.5 to 5 centimeters (cm) of headspace for proper mixing. - In the event that a sample or samples exceed Basin Plan objectives, coordinate with the Water Board and Forest Service (within 10 business days) to discuss the issue, as appropriate.